-Your Teen recently published an article about the importance of affection between parents and teenagers.
+Your Teen published an article about the importance of parents hugging teenagers.
 We got a huge response.
-In fact, at the time, it was our most popular article ever.
-Missed it?
-Read it here.
+In fact, it has become one of our most popular articles ever.

-But some parents felt frustrated.
+But some parents feel frustrated.
 They told us that when they try to be physically affectionate with their teenagers, they get rebuffed . . . big time.
-So, we asked our two experts, Dr. Laura Markham and Laurie A. Couture, for their advice on how parents should approach physical affection when a teenager resists—or outright rejects—it.
-Here’s what they recommended:
+So, we asked two experts, Dr. Laura Markham and Laurie A. Couture, for their advice on how parents should approach physical affection when a teenager resists—or outright rejects—it.

-First, “respect your child’s boundaries,” advises Markham, a clinical psychologist and editor of AhaParenting.com, and start with non-physical ways of connecting, including verbal affection or just sitting on the couch and watching a movie together.
+“Respect your child’s boundaries,” advises Markham, a clinical psychologist and editor of AhaParenting.com.
+Start with non-physical ways of connecting, including verbal affection or just sitting on the couch and watching a movie together.
 You can then “start to initiate physically, in a less intimate way,” she adds.
 For example, a high-five when an occasion warrants one.

 Stick with it.
 “You’re building a physical relationship, and that takes time, and of course both people have to want the connection,” Markham adds.
 “But most teenagers are more open to it if they feel emotionally connected first.”

 4. Give undivided attention.

 Building—or re-building—that emotional connection is key, agrees Couture, author of Instead of Medicating and Punishing.
 When a teenager rejects affection, don’t give up on physical contact altogether.
 “Start slowly, by giving your full attention when they do bring up something to discuss, even if you are not interested in the subject matter,” she explains.